Alaska Mapping Initiative

 Modern satellite and airborne map data-collection systems are making it possible to map Alaska with greater accuracy and efficiency than ever before.
 Various data improvements are being made through State and Federal partnerships, and these data are being used on the new Alaska US Topo maps.

 New 5-meter elevation data is being collected by airborne radar statewide over Alaska as funding is made available.
 The data is being be used to update The National Map's National Elevation Dataset (NED) and to create contours and shaded relief for the US Topo maps.
-Approximately 40 percent of the State has been funded and data collected as of the summer of 2013.
+Approximately 43% of the state has been funded and data collected as of the summer of 2013.
 Comparisons of the new data with the older Alaska elevation dataset show that significant errors are being corrected.
 Alaska elevation improvements are an element of the national 3D Elevation Program (3DEP).
+Funding for the improved elevation program is coordinated through State of Alaska and federal partnerships.

 Multiple Federal agencies are working to improve their boundary data for Alaska.
 Boundaries to be shown on the maps include borough, State, international, and Metlakatla Indian Community boundaries from Census; Federal administrative boundaries are being provided by the U.S. Forest Service, the Bureau of Land Management, the U.S. Fish and Wildlife Service, the National Park Service, and the Department of Defense.
 The Bureau of Land Management supplied a digital version of protracted Public Land Survey System data that will be displayed on the maps to provide a locational reference.